Lee-Li-404/15Puzzle_Search/README.md

 ## `generated_programs`

-This folder stores all heuristic programs used and generated during the FunSearch process for the 15-puzzle experiments.
+This folder stores all heuristic programs used and generated during the h_search process for the 15-puzzle experiments.

 ## Initial Bootstrap Heuristics